WHEN am I required to pay my fees?

 Can I set up a payment plan to pay my tuition?

 St. Lawrence College understands that there will be a few exceptional cases where students will not be able to meet the standard payment requirements.
 If you are not eligible for OSAP or government funding and are having financial difficulty you may discuss with a Financial Aid Officer your eligibility for a payment plan arrangement.
-You must complete the Student Tuition Payment Plan form and hand in any supporting documents along with the form to the Financial Aid Office before the tuition due date shown on your Fee Invoice.
+You must complete the Student Tuition Payment Plan form and hand in any supporting documents along with the form to the Financial Aid Office before the tuition due date.
 Your application will be reviewed within three business days and you will be contacted with the decision.
 If you are approved you will be required to sign a Tuition Payment Agreement which outlines the details of your payment schedule and obligations.
+For more information click here.

 What if I am a sponsored student?

 An authorization letter on official letterhead is required in order for St. Lawrence College to bill your sponsor directly.
 The letter must include the amount being sponsored, the program of study, the name(s) and student number(s) of the student(s) being sponsored as well as an explanation of any items not covered by the sponsor.
 If the sponsor is not covering all tuition and compulsory ancillary fees it is the responsibility of the student(s) to pay any outstanding charges.
-This letter must be presented to the Academic School listed on your Fee Invoice before the due date indicated on the Fee Invoice.
+This letter must be presented to the Academic School in Kingston, or Student Services in Brockville and Cornwall before the due date.

 What if I have an RESP?